Country Portrait Denmark

 State of theory and professional discourse of social work

-To understand what characterizes the main theoretical and professional discourses of social work in Denmark, it is necessary to unfold the structures within which they take place both from a historically and current perspective, as well as understanding the organizations and social environments that shape and influence the knowledge surrounding social work.
+To understand what characterizes the main theoretical and professional discourses of social work in Denmark, it is necessary to unfold the structures within which they take place both from a historical and current perspective, as well as understanding the organizations and social environments that shape and influence the knowledge surrounding social work.

 The relation between “the social” and “the scientific”

 Historically one of the central assumptions pushing forward scientific thought is that it is both desirable and possible for science to produce universally verifiable knowledge and general conceptual definitions of reason and a cause/effect logic (Elias 2009, i Christensen et al 2015).
 This is by many conceived as being too narrow and potentially problematic in the study of “the social” and more generally within the humanities, where the subject matter fluctuates and evolves in a non-linear manner.
 Scientific traditions manifest themselves in different subject matters and different perceptions of what constitutes the basic dimensions of humanity.
 This contrast has been described as the difference between the closed man (Homo Clausus) and the open man (Homo Aperti).
-The closed man is characterized by being independent from others with an independent capability to reason, whilst the open man is historically malleable and in constantly reshaped through interaction with the surrounding environment (Christensen et al 2015).
+The closed man is characterized by being independent from others with an independent capability to reason, whilst the open man is historically malleable and is constantly reshaped through interaction with the surrounding environment (Christensen et al 2015).

 This has arguably manifested itself in Denmark both within the structure of the universities, but also in division of labor between universities and university colleges (at least in Denmark):